Common Home Electrical Issues and Questions

 Note: If the outlets in your kitchen, bathroom, garage and yard are not GFCI, they need to be.
 Your risk of electrocution is greater when using non-GFCI outlets.
 A GFCI outlet could save your life or the life of a family member.

 There are several reasons the outlets in the rest of the house might not be working.
-See if garage and outdoor outlets are GFCI and if moisture has caused them to fail.
+For GFCI outlets, they are the weird-looking ones that check for moisture and have added protection.
+First, check and see if they are tripped and try to reset them.
+If the outlet does not reset or keeps tripping, a professional should inspect the outlet for any major issues.
 For non-GFCI outlets, it could be improper wiring.
 Do not try to check for this issue yourself because an exposed wire could electrocute you.
 Always hire a professional.

 Also, check the circuit breaker.
 If it is tripped, reset it.
 But if you continue to have problems, have an electrician look at it.

 The electrical panel in your home controls the electrical flow throughout the house.
-Flipping the breakers, which look like switches, shuts off or turns on electricity in different areas of your home.
-When an area of the house, say the kitchen, is using more electricity than the circuit is designed to handle, the breaker that controls that room will “trip”.
+Flipping the breakers, which look like switches, turns electricity on or off in different areas of your home.
+When an area of the house, say, the kitchen, uses more electricity than the circuit is designed to handle, the breaker that controls that room will “trip”.
 When a breaker “trips”, it automatically switches to “off”, interrupting the electrical flow to the room.
 Breakers can also trip if there are problems with any electrical wiring in the home.

 This is an important function because overloading the circuit or faulty wiring can lead to fires.
-If manually resetting the breaker, or turning it back on, does not fix the problem or it continues to trip, call an electrician.
+If manually resetting the breaker, or turning it back on, does not fix the problem or it continues to trip, call an electrician for an electrical inspection.
 Something more serious might be going on.

-There are multiple reasons that a light fixture won’t work.
-First, check to see if the lightbulb is the source of your troubles.
+There could be a few reasons that your lights don’t work.
+If half of your new chandelier just plain won’t turn on, or is acting all weird, there are a few things to check.
+First, check whether the lightbulb is the source of your troubles.
 Make sure the bulb is screwed in correctly, and if it is, try replacing it.
 That may be the easiest solution.

 When the lightbulb isn’t the problem, check your electrical panel to see if the breaker tripped.
 If it has tripped, turn it back on.
 The light fixture should start working again if this is the problem.